English Language Bookstore Roundup on Thailand

 Quite naturallyBangkok has plenty of Thai-language bookstores but there are also areas with several book shops selling both Thai and English or else English-language vendors cheek-by-jowl with Thai-language vendors.
 For example, there are about 12 to 14 used book vendors selling their wares on the "B Floor" (Basement) of Fashion Island Mall on Ram Intra Road.
 The easiest way to find them is to locate the main (lower) entrance to Big C. Then, if walking out of Big C, bear left and go down the first escalator.
 You will be right where they start when you get to the B Floor.
 Some only sell Thai books but about half of them also have English language books and magazines ranging over a wide selection of topics, both fiction and non-fiction.
 Prices are erratic but, overall, fairly reasonable.
 Don Watson, a bibliophile who can often be found browsing here, found one of my out-of-print photobooks (Images of Thailand) for only US$5.
 A bargain.

 The Bangkok Book House, specializing in books on Thailand, owned by publisher George Gensbichler and his lovely wife Sarika is now open at Nana Square, ground floor, Sukhumvit soi 3.
-Unfortunately, the Bangkok Book House closed its doors in early 2007.
+Unfortunately, the Bangkok Book House closed its doors.
 Another book store bites the dust.
 George now publishes Bangkok Books and publishes a lot.

 The Khao San Road "backpacker" area has been expanding greatly in sprawl and in up-market hotels, bars, etc. And bookstores are now scattered about the area including Shaman Bookstore, 71 Khaosan Road (also one store in Chiang Mai), Aporia Books, 131 Tanao Road (just off Khao San), Wisard Books, S.D.
 Bookshop, Alleycat Books, Saraban Books, and more.
 The stores and shops have new books or used books or a mixture.